 Annie Sloan has the copyright on the term "chalk paint" so other vendors use slight variations on the name.
 When Googling, try different but similar words like chalked, or chalky, paint to find options.

-If you're in a Target, you can't necessarily wander over to the hardware department and pick up a quart Valspar's Devine Color Chalky Finish Paint for $29.99.
-It's only available in limited stores, along with the Step 2 sealing wax.
+Valspar's Devine Color Chalky Finish Paint for $29.99 is only available in limited Target stores, along with the Step 2 sealing wax.
 But you can order it online.
 Lowe's also has another Valspar product, just with different packaging, for a similar price.

-There are several popular homemade chalk paint recipes floating around Pinterest, and while bloggers tend to rate them sub-par in comparison to store-bought, they're a great alternative for those on a budget.
+There are several popular homemade chalk paint recipes that require adding either baking soda, plaster of paris or calcium carbonate to regular latex paint, and while these DIY versions require a little more finesse to master, in comparison to store-bought brands, they are a great alternative for those on a budget.